When you should see a GP

 How does Medibank help with your GP visit?

-For GP visits, there’s a fee known as the Medicare Benefits Schedule (MBS) fee.
-For a consultation with a GP, Medibank will pay 100% of this fee.
-Most of the time you’ll pay the GP’s fee first, then claim the benefit back from us.
-If your GP charges more than the MBS Fee, you’ll have to pay the difference, which means the amount you get back from us may be less than the amount you paid.
-This difference is called an out-of-pocket cost.
+Medicare, the Australian public health system, sets a fee (known as the Medicare Benefits Schedule Fee, or MBS Fee) for GP visits.
+As long as it’s included in your cover, Medibank will pay at least 100% of the MBS Fee for GP visits.
+Most of the time you’ll have to pay the GP’s fee first, then claim the benefit for the MBS Fee back from us afterwards.
+If your GP charges more than the MBS Fee, you'll have to pay the difference, which means the amount you get back from us may be less than the amount you paid.
+This difference is called an out-of-pocket cost because it literally comes out of your own pocket.

 When you should call 000 for an ambulance